HowardShih/CleanSEMG/README.md

 ## License

 Code written for this benchmark is released under the **MIT License**.
-Third-party code in `denoising/` and `downstream/gesture/STCNet/` retains its original license — see individual files and subdirectory LICENSE files for details.
+Third-party code in `denoising/` and `downstream/gesture/STCNet/` retains its original license — see individual files and subdirectory `LICENSE` files for details.

-Datasets retain their original licenses: the Upper-Limb sEMG Fatigue Dataset is CC BY 4.0; Ninapro is academic non-commercial; MIT-BIH databases are ODC-BY.
+Datasets retain their original licenses: the Cerqueira fatigue dataset is CC BY 4.0; Ninapro datasets are academic non-commercial; MIT-BIH databases are ODC-BY; the Machado et al. motion artifact dataset is subject to the terms in the original publication.